chinapedia/wikipedia.abstract.en/Page/David_Hilbert.md

 Hilbert remained at the University of Königsberg as a _Privatdozent_ (senior lecturer) from 1886 to 1895.
 In 1895, as a result of intervention on his behalf by Felix Klein, he obtained the position of Professor of Mathematics at the University of Göttingen.
 During the Klein and Hilbert years, Göttingen became the preeminent institution in the mathematical world.[9]
 He remained there for the rest of his life.

-Mathematik_Göttingen.jpg, was opened by Hilbert and Courant in 1930.]]
+, was opened by Hilbert and Courant in 1930.]]

 Göttingen school

-David_Hilbert.tif Among Hilbert's students were Hermann Weyl, chess champion Emanuel Lasker, Ernst Zermelo, and Carl Gustav Hempel.
+Among Hilbert's students were Hermann Weyl, chess champion Emanuel Lasker, Ernst Zermelo, and Carl Gustav Hempel.
 John von Neumann was his assistant.
 At the University of Göttingen, Hilbert was surrounded by a social circle of some of the most important mathematicians of the 20th century, such as Emmy Noether and Alonzo Church.

 Among his 69 Ph.D. students in Göttingen were many who later became famous mathematicians, including (with date of thesis): Otto Blumenthal (1898), Felix Bernstein (1901), Hermann Weyl (1908), Richard Courant (1910), Erich Hecke (1910), Hugo Steinhaus (1911), and Wilhelm Ackermann (1925).[10]
 Between 1902 and 1939 Hilbert was editor of the _Mathematische Annalen_, the leading mathematical journal of the time.